10yard/dkafe/dkwolf/readme.txt

   frontend/mame/luaengine.cpp (0.196 only)
     fixed issue with lua engine preventing the rightmost pixels from being drawn to screen

-  osd/modules/render/drawbgfx.cpp (Rpi Only)
-    Fix bug in mame source which was effecting RPI build

 A useful reference to compiling MAME can be found at: http://forum.arcadecontrols.com/index.php?topic=149545.0